Skip to main content

 Decision Integrity Monitoring

-Quantitative analysis of decision-time compression and escalation pathways in AI-enabled command-and-control systems.
-Documented in ERAM framework papers on SSRN.
+Quantitative framework for decision-time compression and escalation pathway modeling in AI-enabled command-and-control systems.
+Documented in the ERAM framework.
+Published on SSRN.

 Flash War Latency Control